Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 Jiggy Bugger Steelhead Jigs

-This is the Jiggy Bugger Steelhead Jigs which is one of the best steelhead jigs I use.
-Last I heard it is tied by local legend fly tier Jay Passmore who has been steelhead fishing around the great lakes region for longer than most guys.
+This is the Jiggy Bugger Jig which is one of the best jigs I use.
+Last I heard, it is tied by local legend fly tier Jay Passmore, who has been steelhead fishing around the Great Lakes region for longer than most guys.

 Float fishing for steelhead is often the most effective method and float fishing with jigs is the same as float fishing with any other bait with the exception of one tactic.

-I tell my clients to learn and practice the fundamentals of float fishing and they will catch a lot more steelhead.
-If you don’t, you will forever struggle.
+I tell my clients to learn and practice the fundamentals of float fishing otherwise they will struggle to consistantly catch fish.

-You can see my 5 fundamentals of good float fishing and my tactics and tips on my page How To Float Fish.
+I discuss my five fundamentals of good float fishing and my tactics and tips at; How To Float Fish.

 Aside from just getting a good dead drift under the float with a jig, some anglers will try a jigging or stop-and-go method.

-Jig fishing for steelhead under a float with a jigging action takes some skill.
+Jig fishing under a float with a jigging action takes some skill.
 The guys that do this well simply hold or pull back their float with the rod tip, which then lifts the jig, and then they release the tension on the line and the jig drops down.
-This is an up and down motion that can create life-like action on the jig.
+This is an up-and-down motion that can create life-like action on the jig.

-When you do this, you can either hold your float for a second or two by stopping the line which will cause the jig to swing ahead and rise up and then when you release, the jig will drop again.
+When I do this, I can either hold the float for a second or two by stopping the line, which will cause the jig to swing ahead and rise up a little, and then when I release the float, the jig will drop again.
+This gives the jig a zig-zig up-and-down action.
+It also pulses the marbou and feather giving the jig a more “alive” look.

-You can also pull the float back quickly with the rod tip, without making a splash on the surface, and then release it quickly to create a jumping action.
-Both of these methods create an up-and-down action.
+I can also pull the float back quickly with the rod tip without making a big splash on the surface (which could spook them), and then release it quickly to create a jumping action.
+Both of these methods create an up-and-down action that steelhead like.

-I personally have found that dead drifting a jig under the float works best.
 I do this the same way I would with a spawn bag, or worm, or any other steelhead bait.
+The current will move and pulsate the features and furs of the jig providing that “alive” look.
 See my best steelhead baits page for more on what baits I like to use and how I rig them.

-When I dead drift my jig I try to keep the jig a foot or two off the bottom and I ensure that I trott my float to allow the current to pulsate the fibers of the marabou of the jig and to slow the bait down in the current.
+When I dead-drift my jig I try to keep the jig six inches to 16 inches off the bottom and I ensure that I trott my float to allow the current to pulsate the fibers of the marabou of the jig and to slow the bait down in the current.

-If you are not sure about trotting and slowing your bait and why this is very important, see my page Controlling Your Speed For More Fish When Float Fishing.
+If you are not sure about trotting and slowing the bait and why this is very important, see my page Controlling Your Speed For More Fish When Float Fishing.

 My favorite jigs to use for fishing steelhead under a float are smaller marabou jigs and worm jigs.
-These are my 10 most effective steelhead jigs under a float: Click the links to view them at Bass Pro Shops or at FishUSA.com
+These are my ten most effective jigs to use when float fishing.

 The Nightmare Jig For Steelhead: A Hot Steelhead Jig